vbcwonderland/BAHAVisualWebArena/README.md

-Project based on VisualWebArena https://github.com/web-arena-x/visualwebarena
+Project based on VisualWebArena https://github.com/web-arena-x/visualwebarena for BAHA team in course 11777 Multimodal machine learning class.

+The followings are the envrionement set up for VisualWebArena

 # VisualWebArena: Evaluating Multimodal Agents on Realistic Visual Web Tasks